swcarpentry/python-novice-inflammation/_episodes/10-defensive.md

 {: .error}

-In this case we've chosen to raise a generic `Exception`, but we could pick any of the [builtin exception types](https://docs.python.org/3/library/exceptions.html#exception-hierarchy) or define our own [custom exception class](https://towardsdatascience.com/how-to-define-custom-exception-classes-in-python-bfa346629bca).
+In this case we've chosen to raise a generic `Exception`, but we could pick any of the [builtin exception types](https://docs.python.org/3/library/exceptions.html#exception-hierarchy).
+It's also possible to define your own [custom exception class](https://towardsdatascience.com/how-to-define-custom-exception-classes-in-python-bfa346629bca), but that's beyond the scope of this lesson.

 A common use case for raising exceptions is to catch invalid user input.
 For example,